DannyyyOnGit/Mouselock-Plugin/README.md

 # Simple Mouselock
-Use native-like pointer locking in your projects and games, made with Construct.
+Use native-like pointer locking in your Construct projects.

 # Featured Highlights
 - Pointer locking with multiple bounding options